They say that self-defense is like having a perpetual invisible sword and shield in handy whenever you need them.

-Although it’s purpose is to refine your self-defense skills, it can still help you achieve some of the fitness goals you’ve set in place because the Retzev alone will keep your body burning those fats all the time during your training.
+Although Karv Magas purpose is to refine your self-defense skills, it can still help you achieve some of the fitness goals you’ve set in place because the Retzev alone will keep your body burning those fats all the time during your training.

 Custom Krav Maga classes that have been converted into fitness routines instead of self-defense focused training that highlights cardiovascular conditioning, elements of yoga, and sports circuit-style training.

-Unfortunately, some of these custom classes are created for women only.
+Some of these custom self defense classes are created for women only.

 Krav Maga: Exercise and Fitness Benefits